luizbgomide/sovereign/rules.md

 If the skill points aren’t quite enough to raise the skill to a new level, they remain as credit toward future advances.
 If applied to a skill that is already at level 4, the Delver can spend the three skill points on any other skill of their choice.

 **More Spells and Arts**.
-Mages learn new arts, can cast and prepare more spells, and automatically learn new spells as they advance, based on their class and level.
+Mages learn new arts, can cast and prepare more spells, and automatically learn new spells as they advance, based on their [arcane tradition](/arcane-traditions).